On the non-convexity issue in the radial Calder\'on problem: Numerical comparison of several reconstruction methods

 \paragraph{Noisy setting.} We also conduct a similar experiment in the noisy setting, where we only have access to noisy measurements $z=\Lambda(\sigma^\dagger)+w$, where $w\in\RR^m$ is an additive noise.
 In this case, \cite{harrachCalderonProblemFinitely2023} proposes to solve \Cref{problem_convex} with $y=z+\delta\mathbf{1}$, where $\delta>0$ is an estimate of the noise level.
-We compare this method to a least squares approach that consists in using Newton's method initialized uniformly at random in $[a,b]^n$ to minimize $\sigma\mapsto\|\Lambda(\sigma)-z\|_2^2$.
+We compare this method to the approach that consists in using the least squares solver initialized uniformly at random in $[a,b]^n$ to minimize $\sigma\mapsto\|\Lambda(\sigma)-z\|_2^2$.
 The experimental setting is the same as above, the coordinates of the noise being independent and uniformly distributed in $(-\delta,\delta)$ with $\delta=10^{-4}$.
 The results are reported in \Cref{fig_sdp_leastsquares_noisy}.
 The difference of the estimation errors is smaller than in the noiseless setting, but the least squares approach still consistently outperforms the SDP approach.

 \paragraph{Influence of the box size.} One could argue that enlarging the box size could result in more failures of the least squares approach, as it could suffer from the problem of local convergence.
 This does not seem to be the case.
 When the box is enlarged (for example taking $(a,b)=(0.1, 1.9)$), the performance of the nonlinear SDP approach significantly deterioriates: the minimal number of measurements $m$ significantly increases and the smallest value of $c$ is several orders of magnitude smaller.
 On the other hand, the performance of the least squares approach is almost unchanged.